 When loved ones are diagnosed with dementia or Alzheimer’s disease, help is needed for them to continue to feel useful and to control loneliness, depression, anger, or agitation.
 Activities keep neurons firing in the brain, but dementia inhibits choosing and following through on activities on their own.
-Whether your loved one is living at home, at an assisted living center, Alzheimer’s retirement home, or is involved in an Alzheimer’s day care program, there are activities to boost the quality of life for dementia patients.
+Whether your loved one is living at home, at an assisted living community, Alzheimer’s Memory Care community, or is involved in an Alzheimer’s day care program, there are activities to boost the quality of life for residents who suffer from dementia.
 Begin with activities that the person has enjoyed in the past.
-Here are some suggestions from the Revere Court activity center:
+Here are some suggestions from the Revere Court life enrichment team:

 - Watch for boredom from too simple activities, or frustration if too hard